-What’s the end state you’re trying to achieve?
-SQL vs. NoSQL in 2018 is often not about one or the other, but about when and where to use each within the same application and ecosystem.
+What’s the end state that you’re trying to achieve?
+NoSQL vs SQL in 2023 is often not about one or the other, but about when and where to use each within the same application and ecosystem.

-Instead of overanalyzing the differences between SQL and NoSQL, we decided to use both – NoSQL for the web and desktop versions of the application and SQL for the reports.
+Instead of overanalyzing the differences between SQL and NoSQL, we decided to use both NoSQL for the web and desktop versions of the application and SQL for the reports.
 We plan to store the data in NoSQL databases then transfer only the data we need for the reports to an SQL database.

-There is a lot to navigate and consider.
-Here, we explored the questions we ask first.
+In this article, we aim to address the questions that revolve around SQL vs NoSQL databases.
 We then go deeper into more areas such as which type of NoSQL database to choose, which NoSQL framework is the best and why, how and when to port existing SQL to NoSQL, how to conduct a cost comparison, how to support developers, and how to avoid common pitfalls.

-NoSQL is evolving and it’s a bit of the “wild west” out there with options changing quickly.
-If you’re uncertain when to use SQL vs. NoSQL or which way to go or are facing a tough problem, contact us for a consultation.
+NoSQL is evolving and it’s a bit of the “wild west” out there, with options changing quickly.
+If you’re uncertain when to use NoSQL vs SQL or which way to go or are facing a tough problem, contact us for a consultation.

 Integrant’s Vision is to transform the software development lifecycle through predictable results.